Scholarships and Financial Aid

 The International Program in Conflict Resolution and Mediation provides small amounts in financial aid in the form of tuition assistance to students.

 Students can apply once they have confirmed their participation in the program by paying the $1000 confirmation fee and submitting the confirmation form online.
-The due date for scholarship applications is April 30th each year.
+The due date for scholarship applications is May 15th.
 Receiving a scholarship and the amount of that scholarship is entirely up to the Admissions Committee which bases it’s decision on a variety of factors.
 No one category of submission will result in receiving more money as the amount will depend on a variety of factors: the ability of the students, if the student is receiving other outside scholarships, the financial needs of the student, and the merit of the student which may include GPA, suitability to the program, previous experiences and future goals.
-Students are notified if they will receive tuition assistance by May 20th.
+Students are notified if they will receive tuition assistance by June 30.

 There are two categories of scholarships but all factors will be considered when the committee makes their decision: